chiragdeep01/YOLOV7-FACE-MASK/README.md

 ## Usage

 First you need to download the weights from the drive [Link](https://drive.google.com/file/d/1voiuoNuaSCfpxp7NYbXnCsZgP05qsQGd/view?usp=sharing).
 You can also train you own weights but read the training warnings below.
+The weights have not been trained on a public dataset and have collected a dataset of my own so the model might not perform well for you.
+You can train your own model if you require which i have instructed at the end.

 Now open the config.json file and set weights to the path of the weights that you have downloaded.